Does Medicare Cover Pain Management?

 According to the National Institute on Aging, there are two main types of pain that typically need to be managed: acute pain and chronic pain.

 Acute pain results suddenly from the result of a new condition like a broken bone and will go away in a short amount of time as that condition heals.
 It is typically the less serious of the two.

 Chronic pain — which often affects older adults — lasts for three months or longer and is not as easy to manage.
-Chronic pain can result from a condition that doesn’t quickly heal or go away with ease, and pain management can be vital to dealing with chronic pain.
+According to the National Institute of Neurological Disorders and Stroke, chronic pain can sometimes even form without any preceding injury or detectable cause.
+Chronic pain can also result from a condition that doesn’t quickly heal or go away with ease, and pain management can be vital to dealing with it.

 Pain Management Services Covered by Original Medicare